TaskarCenterAtUW/TDEI-ExternalAPIs/ProducerAPI.md

 ## Pathways Producer API - v1.0:
 ### Use Cases
-- As an agency or data contributor, I wish to upload the latest GTFS-static release for an agency
+- As an agency or data contributor, I wish to upload a GTFS-pathways set of files for a station
   - Provide a url to the zip file
-    - Zip file will be a GTFS-static data file that contains the pathways files (pathways.txt, stop.txt, levels.txt) and any other GTFS static files that are required to interpret the pathways files
+    - Zip file will be a GTFS data file that contains the pathways files (pathways.txt, stop.txt, levels.txt) and any other GTFS static files that are required to interpret the pathways files
    - Provide meta-data to fill in the data record and pathways meta-data tables
      - Data Record table